huggingface/swift-coreml-diffusers/README.md

   * 23 ~ 30s on iPhone 13 Pro.
 Model: Stable Diffusion v2-base, SPLIT_EINSUM attention, CPU + Neural Engine, memory reduction enabled.

 See [this post](https://huggingface.co/blog/fast-mac-diffusers) and [this issue](https://github.com/huggingface/swift-coreml-diffusers/issues/31) for additional performance figures.

+Quantized models run faster, but they require macOS Ventura 14, or iOS/iPadOS 17.

 The application will try to guess the best hardware to run models on.
 You can override this setting using the `Advanced` section in the controls sidebar.